-TIP (just for our readers – don’t tell anyone): Even though Spitzkoppe is not included in most Namibia trip itineraries, it’s one of our absolute favourite places in Namibia.
+TIP (just for our readers – don’t tell anyone ;)): Even though Spitzkoppe is not included in most Namibia trip itineraries, it’s one of our absolute favorite places in Namibia.
 It’s only 1,5 hrs drive from Swakopmund and you can make a nice half day-day trip to the area.

-TIP: Leave Swakopmund early in the morning if you want to go to Cape Cross first as it’s a long drive to Twyfelfontein and Cape Cross is a bit out of the way.
+TIP: Leave Swakopmund early in the morning if you want to go to Cape Cross first.
+It’s a long drive to Twyfelfontein and Cape Cross is a bit out of the way.
 But it’s absolutely worth it!

 If you have time left, you can visit Petrified Forest on the road to Twyfelfntein or drive to the Burnt Mountain for sunset.

 Twyfelfontein UNESCO Heritage Site is absolutely worth the visit.
-You will be assigned a guide who will take you to the cavemen paintings and will tell you all you want to know about the ancient rock art.
+You will be assigned a guide who will take you to the cavemen’s paintings and will tell you all you want to know about ancient rock art.

 TIP: Go to Twyfelfontein early in the morning before it gets busy.
 The most recommended walk is the Lion Man Route.
 Take water with you.

 If you are interested in the local culture, pay a short visit to the Damara Living Museum.
 It’s not an authentic experience as it’s not a real village you are visiting, but one with paid actors, but it’s still interesting to see how people used to live in the area.

 Day 15: Palmwag